kstenschke/html2md/README.md

 ## What does it do?

-html2md is a C++ single header solution for HTML to markdown conversion.
+html2md is a C++ single header solution for HTML to Markdown conversion.

 ### Usage Example